Adopting Multi-Cloud as a Strategy for Your Business

 Plan for the long-term

 Not all roadmaps are thorough.
 Many organisations start and end their multi-cloud planning stage with an infrastructure roadmap.
-They are focussed entirely on servers, storage, networks and deployment.
+They are focused entirely on servers, storage, managed networks and deployment.
 Solely on the technology at the heart of the transformation.

 However, how the new technology will affect other aspects, such as the operating model and the service delivery are an afterthought.

 For the operating model, these organisations don’t look at how end users will interact with the new solutions.
 Nor do they contemplate what training they will need to provide, what workflows will change and how productivity will be affected during the transition.

 And for service delivery, many organisations will travel down the path of ‘cloud-first’ for applications.
 Unfortunately, they do so with little regard for data compliance and GDPR, interoperability, interdependencies or costs incurred.
 Will certain legacy applications make the switch to the cloud?
 Can they scale effectively in the cloud?
 Do they need to be re-written?
 Will they have to be replaced?

 Many expect that moving all applications to a public cloud will increase availability, scalability, flexibility and performance, all while lowering costs.
 However, to achieve any of these benefits, you need to build an effective cloud roadmap.
 Businesses need to not only understand the changes to their infrastructure, but also the changes to their operating model and service delivery.